-I’ve already stated his 7.6 assists led the NCAA, but how about the fact his 14.7 points, 7.6 assists and 6 rebounds is the first 14,6, and 6 stat line since Jason Kidd was a Sophomore at Cal in the ’93-’94 season?
-How about his nine assists that all came in the second half of UCLA’s 2nd round tournament match-up against Cincinnati, where the Bruins overcame a three-point halftime deficit?
-Doubters will point to his father’s mouth and terrible shooting performance numbers he put up in the summer league and say he won’t be a success, he’s not a “natural scorer” after all.
+I’ve already stated his 7.6 assists led the NCAA, but how about the fact his 14.7 points, 7.6 assists and 6 rebounds is the first 14, six, and six stat line since Jason Kidd was a sophomore at Cal in the ’93-’94 season?
+How about his nine assists that all came in the second half of UCLA’s second round tournament match-up against Cincinnati, where the Bruins overcame a three-point halftime deficit?
+Doubters will point to his father’s mouth and terrible shooting performance numbers he put up in the summer league to say he won’t be a success, he’s not a “natural scorer” after all.

 Scratch those complaints and ignore the idiotic remarks.
-The people who don’t see this young man’s ability to get an entire team involved in an offense for the elite ability that it is, well, they’re why we have managers like Billie King and owners like James Dolan.
+The people who don’t see this young man’s ability to get an entire team involved in an offense for the elite ability that it is, well, they’re why we have managers like Billie King, and owners like James Dolan.
 I prefer to look at the positives, assess the strengths and weaknesses, and then go from there.
-Somewhere in that process other people like to add a lot of unnecessary steps when the simple question they should be asking is “Can this player help us win?”, and in the case of Lonzo Ball, quite simply, the answer is yes.
+Somewhere in that process other people like to add a lot of unnecessary steps when the simple question they should be asking is “Can this player help us win?”
+In the case of Lonzo Ball, quite simply, the answer is yes.